 Entrepreneurs are the people who experiment with new combinations of resources.
 They create new products, services, and new production methods.
 They discover new market resources and find new, more efficient ways to organize businesses.
 The prospect of profits leads entrepreneurs to innovate in the first place.
-But equally important are financial losses, which help guide entrepreneurs and resources towards successful endeavors.
+But equally important are financial losses, which help guide entrepreneurs and resources toward successful endeavors.

 What is entrepreneurship?